 Another one of Finch Bay’s responsible practices includes avoiding the use of plastic.
 To date, plastic has been almost entirely eliminated from every process at the hotel.
 For example, the property provides guests with reusable water bottles and doesn’t carry plastic-bottled beverages in their restaurant.

 What is the Finch Bay Hotel’s commitment to the Galapagos Islands?

 In order to support the local economy and the responsible consumption of organic products, the hotel makes use of providers based in the Galapagos Islands.
 Additionally, a fair amount of the fruit, vegetables, and other ingredients used in the Finch Bay’s kitchen are grown in the hotel’s very own organic garden.

 Everyone who works at the hotel is a resident of the Galapagos Islands.
-As such, they share in the philosophy and commitment that distinguishes the Finch Bay Hotel as the only National Geographic Unique Lodge of the World™ in the archipelago.
+As such, they share in the philosophy and commitment that distinguishes the Finch Bay Hotel as one of the best hotels in the Galapagos Islands..

 For example, each morning, the hotel staff comb the Playa de los Alemanes beach, located just in front of the property, and collect any trash they find.
 The hotel personnel has also planted over 500 mangrove trees in the surrounding areas in an effort to promote care for the environment and to conserve the beauty of this fragile ecosystem.

 If you wish to learn more about the World’s Leading Green Hotel for 2019, we invite you to visit the website.